folkforms/docker-tasks/README.md

 Common Docker workflow tasks that can be added as an npm dependency.
 Docker must be installed, obviously.

-Useful to build/run/debug/release your Docker images.
+Useful to build/run/debug/release Docker images of your NPM projects.

-Written because I kept adding the same commands to every project.
+Written because I kept adding the same commands every time.

 ## How To Use